 This is the fenced in parking area to the east of the school in front of the portable buildings.
 The band will practice on this blacktop area in the evenings once it gets too dark to practice on the back field (or if the football team is practicing on the field).
-Therefore this area needs to be clear of vehicles. in so we request people to park in the main lot in front of the school.
+Therefore this area needs to be clear of vehicles, so we request people park in the main lot in front of the school.

 The truck used to transport the larger instruments and any props used during a show or event.
 Even if you haven't attended an event, if you see the equipment truck pull up and some parents start to unload it PLEASE consider coming over to the truck to help unload.
 Many hands make light work and the sooner the truck is unloaded the sooner everyone can go home.